1938 - Golden Age Comics 1940 - Superman Radio Program 1941 - Fleischer Superman Cartoons 1948 - Kirk Alyn Superman Serials

 • Invulnerability - years of exposure to yellow solar energy have caused Clark's Kryptonian body to become almost indestructible.
 His natural bio-electric aura also has limited force field properties protecting items near his skin e.g. his costume.
 His cape is not protected by his aura.

 Clark can survive in outer space as long as he has a breathing apparatus, and doesn't lose too much solar energy.
-Without an air supply, Superman can last between an hour and ninety minutes in space, after taking a deep breath.
+Without an air supply, Superman can last between an hour and ninety minutes in space or underwater, after taking a deep breath.
 Using his powers of flight and super-speed Clark can travel inter-planetary distances by himself.
 Interstellar distances require assistance e.g. a spaceship, teleportation belt.

 • Super-speed - capable of superhuman speed, Clark can fly from Metropolis to have dinner with Lois Lane in Paris, France, or in a few minutes fly to the Moon.